AviatrixSystems/Docs/HowTos/duo_auth.rst

 #.
 In the VPN user/password prompt, enter any value for the username field and enter the passcode from Duo Mobile app for the password
 #.
 Verify you are connected and can access resources in the cloud

+Currently, token authentication with DUO is broken.
+Selecting token will enable auto authentication.
+This bug is expected to be fixed in a later release.

 OpenVPN is a registered trademark of OpenVPN Inc.